 I added one more layer of Mod Podge, just to smooth out the surface a little…

-I’m really happy with the finished project and I’m pretty sure I’m going to hang it beside my desk so I can look at it every day
+I’m really happy with the finished project, and though I was pretty sure I was going to hang it beside my desk, it has actually ended up in my kitchen on the counter where I can look at it every day